Specification and Verification of Side-channel Security for Open-source Processors via Leakage Contracts: Formal model

 The \emph{semantics} $\llbracket C\rrbracket$ of a circuit $C$ takes as input a valuation $\val$ and outputs the valuation $\val'$ at the next cycle.
-The \emph{infinite trace semantics} $\llbracket C \rrbracket^\infty$ of a circuit $C$ maps each valuation $\val$ to the infinite sequence of valuations for $C$'s outputs, where the $i$-th valuation corresponds to the circuit's output after $i$ cycles.
-Additionally, the \emph{filtered infinite trace semantics} $\llbracket C \rrbracket^\infty|\phi$ outputs only the valuations in $\llbracket C \rrbracket|\phi$ that satisfy a given predicate $\phi$ (other valuations are dropped).
-We formalize all these semantics in~\Cref{app:semantics}.
+An \emph{execution} for $C$ starting from valuation $\val$ is the infinite sequence of valuations obtained by repeatedly applying $\llbracket C\rrbracket$.
+The \emph{infinite trace semantics} $\llbracket C \rrbracket^\infty$ of a circuit $C$ maps each valuation $\val$ to the infinite sequence of valuations for $C$'s outputs, where the $i$-th valuation corresponds to the circuit's output after $i$ cycles.\footnote{With a slight abuse of notation, the trace semantics extend valuations to also record values of wires that are part of a circuit's outputs.} Additionally, the \emph{filtered infinite trace semantics} $\llbracket C \rrbracket^\infty|\phi$ outputs only the valuations in $\llbracket C \rrbracket|\phi$ that satisfy a given predicate $\phi$ (other valuations are dropped).
+Finally, $\hwEval{C}{\mu, i}$ denotes the valuation obtained by executing $C$ for $i$ cycles starting from valuation $\mu$, whereas $C,\mu \models \phi$ denotes that $\phi$ is satisfied for circuit $C$ and valuation $\mu$.
+The full formalization of $\lang$ is given in~\techReportAppendix{app:semantics}.